Patriarchal age: Dating

 The Bible contains an intricate pattern of chronologies from the creation of Adam, the first man, to the reigns of the later kings of ancient Israel and Judah.
 Based on this chronology and the Rabbinic tradition, ancient Jewish sources such as Seder Olam Rabbah date the birth of Abraham to 1948 AM (c.
 1813 BCE) and place the death of Jacob in 2255 AM (c.
 1506 BCE).

 The Bible provides relative dates for the patriarchal period.
 1 Kings 6:1 states that King Solomon built the Jerusalem Temple 480 years after the Exodus, and Exodus 12:40 states that the Hebrews lived in Egypt for 430 years.
 Using the limmu lists of Assyria, these relative dates can be converted into estimated absolute dates.
 Using this method, it appears that the Bible places the patriarchal age in the first half of the 2nd millennium BCE between 2100 and 1500 BCE.
 Abraham would have been born c.
 2166 BCE, and Jacob and his family would have moved to Egypt c.
 1876 BCE.

 Biblical archaeology

-According to John Bright "We can assert with full confidence that Abraham, Isaac and Jacob were actual historical individuals."